GST Programme Level 3 (Advanced GST)

 Programme Overview

-The Executive Tax Programme Level III (GST) is the foremost training programme in the area of Goods and Services Tax (GST) for the tax professionals in Singapore.
+The GST Programme Level 3 (Advanced GST) is the foremost training programme in the area of Goods and Services Tax (GST) for the tax professionals in Singapore.
 The curriculum offers rigorous training in advanced GST concepts and relevant case laws.
 This programme provides a platform for the exchange of tax knowledge and views between the participants from the public and private sectors.

 Participants can expect to learn from the best, as courses are conducted by senior tax professionals from the Big 4 international accounting firms, the industry and tax experts from IRAS.